pitrov/docs.erisindustries.com/tutorials/docker_machine.md

 To confirm: `$ docker-machine active`, which should output "eris".

-If you're an OSX/Windows user wanting to quickly get started on the eris platform, here is where you would 1) install eris via go (`go get github.com/eris-ltd/eris-cli/cmd/eris`) or via [binary](link) then run `$ eris init`.
+If you're an OSX/Windows user wanting to quickly get started on the eris platform, here is where you would 1) install eris via go (`go get github.com/eris-ltd/eris-cli/cmd/eris`) or via [the latest binary](https://github.com/eris-ltd/eris-cli/releases) then run `$ eris init`.
 You'll also want to note the ip of your machine with `$ docker-machine ip eris`, which should match the ip seen above.
 This ip replaces the use of `localhost` (re: linux) in some of our tutorials and maps to `0.0.0.0` of a container running with exposed ports.
 Similar logic applies for cloud deployements with docker-machine, discussed further below.

 There are several more `$ docker-machine` commands that I won't go through since they aren't immediately relevant to our purposes though they're definitely worth checking out.

 ## Machine Thinking

 Above, we created two machines.
 These should be thought of as *two individual hosts*, in addition to the 'master' host.
 Indeed, the containers within them are accessed via different ip addresses.
 While a machine is active (in scope - remember `eval/env`), any `$ docker` command executed on the host will apply to that machine and that machine only.
 This means that if you `$ docker run` a handful of containers while one machine is in scope then run the `$ eval` command for another machine, `$ docker ps -a` won't show the containers you had just started because that machine is no longer in scope.
 Which is exactly what we want and why docker-machine is so awesome.
 It gets even better; all machines created (and subsequently managed) from a host have access to the hosts filesystem (but not docker images, unfortunately).
-This logic applies equally to all `eris` commands, which have a pre-run check to connect to docker.
+This logic applies equally to all `eris` commands, which have a pre-run check to connect to docker via the machine in scope.

 **Note:** `eris` by default (on linux) does not require an active machine (but does require a running docker daemon, i.e., docker installed) whereas OSX/Windows run by default with a machine named eris in scope, as per the previous section.